-If you have ever searched for properties on Zillow, you have probably seen a Zestimate.
-Zillow Zestimate is a popular tool used among home buyers and sellers.
-So how accurate is a Zestimate?
+If you have ever searched for properties on Zillow, you have probably noticed Zillow’s Zestimates.
+A Zillow Zestimate is a popular tool used among home buyers and sellers.
+It’s meant to give consumers and homeowners an estimate of what a property is worth.

-Well, you may actually be surprised to know that Zillow Zestimates are less accurate than you may think.
+You you may be surprised to know that Zillow Zestimates are not as accurate as you may think.
 Lets explore what a Zestimate is, how it’s calculated, and how accurate it is in Olmsted county.

 What is a Zillow Zestimate?